To contact us by phone please call the Bossier Tennis Center at: 318-213-2108

 On May 10, 2014, family, friends, volunteers, and sponsors gathered to dedicate the Katy Build II, Barry Hughes House, also Fuller’s 50th home build in our community.
 Lonnie and Rosalyn Carmack’s home shares the lot of Katy Build I, also called Katy’s Corner.

+In 2015, our partnership grew with the commitments of First Baptist Bossier and Simple Church to build homes honoring Emily and Molly.
+In October of 2017, Simple Church completed Molly’s House and were able to provide housing for Sterling and Rhonda Combs, also veterans and Fuller Center’s 57th home in our area.
 Emily Build was sponsored and built by volunteers from First Baptist Bossier and was dedicated to the family of Melanie Moss on December 21, 2019—Fuller Center’s 59th house and the fourth home in Bossier City.

 Asbury United Methodist Church completed the 60th Fuller House next door to Emily Build in the Scott-Dickerson neighborhood.
 This Katy Build home was built in honor of Joe and Jean Elgin, called the Joe and Jean House and was dedicated to the Watley family in March of 2020.